Vyndicta/Celestial/docs/celestial-accelerator-docs/performance/performance-analysis.md

-# Performance Analysis of the Celestial Accelerator
+# Performance analysis of the celestial accelerator

 As the speed increase changes with the number of bodies simulated, different scenarios with 2, 4, 6 and 8 bodies were used to provide a good overview.
 A C code running a simulation corresponding